goosefacetiscali/GDPRtiscalitest/readme.md

    - `eu-west-2` for the `Default Region Name`
    - `json` for the `Default output format`

+Now you have the access rights to control your AWS account from the terminal or within python scripts.

 ## Setting Up AWS Access Keys in GitHub